acurwen/Analyzing-Suspicious-Log-Files-at-Chase-Bank/README.md

 My initial pseudo code included an if statement, but when I wrote my first draft of subsequent code, I found I didn’t need one — which implied I was maybe missing part of the puzzle.
 I defined my source and destination variables, my array of suspicious keywords and decided to use grep to output lines that matched any of the keywords.

-1st draft (ignore middle comments):
+When I was testing the grep command, I realized case sensitivity was an issue.
+I was searching for "failed" and not getting any results, until I cat’d the log file and noticed it was "Failed" I should be searching for.
+Two solutions for this is to use the "-i" flag to have the grep command search in a case-insensitive way or to change my variables for "suspiciousWords" to all be capital letters (except “error”).

+1st draft (edit: screenshot should show '>>' not '>' in the very last line)

 ![image](https://github.com/user-attachments/assets/e18e59ce-2293-43d3-8183-346cd9c58a13)

 The script above ran successfully until I ran it again and realized it added duplicate lines to the results file (suspicious_activity.log).
 Here is when I also noticed that the original auth_log.log also had duplicates itself!

-I edited the script again, but this time with an if loop that read through the lines of the logfile and if any read lines matched any of the suspicious keywords, they were copied to the results file.
+I edited the script again, but this time with a while loop that read through the lines of the logfile and if any read lines matched any of the suspicious keywords, they were copied to the results file.
 I ran this version (below) and the script seemed to work until I realized the log files copied over were both normal and suspicious messages.
 My error here was comparing "$line" to the "${suspiciousWords}” array instead of a variable representing the array.
 So all the messages were being copied over without a condition.
+I also hadn't solved the duplicate issue yet.

 2nd draft: